11 Easy Disney Craft Projects For The Ultimate Disney Fan

 These simple, Disney-inspired projects come together in about an hour—no magic wand required!

-If you’ve got a Disney fan in the house who loves to make cool stuff, get ready for a treat.
+Crafty Disney fans, raise your hands!
 We’ve rounded up a list of easy, adorable Disney-inspired crafts that star favorites like Toy Story, Moana, and Frozen.
 The best part?
 Each of these projects can be done in about an hour or less.

 1. Toy Story Paper Bag Puppets